haraka/haraka-results/README.md

 Results is a structured way of storing results from plugins across a session, allowing those results to be retrieved later or by other plugins.

+Results objects are present on every Haraka connection *and* transaction.
+When in a SMTP transaction, results from *both* are applicable to that transaction.

 ## Usage

 Use results in your plugins like so: